AdrianArnaiz/AdrianArnaiz/content/authors/admin/_index.md

    BSc project
 </a>

-***Overall, my work lies at the intersection of machine learning, human-centered AI, and policy, with a focus on building systems that are both powerful and socially responsible.***

 <!--👋🏼 Hi!
 I'm Adrián, a postdoctoral researcher at ELLIS Alicante, where I work on trustworthy AI and recommender systems; and graph-based machine learning.
 My research explores how AI can support high-stakes decisions in areas like social networks, recommender systems, and policy-making, while aligning with emerging regulations and societal values.